www.xlr8yourmac.com

 It is a very welcome addition to the rather sparse Mac video card offerings, of which there now are:

-(AMD/ATI has a press release on the Radeon HD 3870 Mac/PC edition titled AMD Pushes Mac® Based Visual Computing Beyond HD.)
+(AMD/ATI had a press release on the Radeon HD 3870 Mac/PC edition titled AMD Pushes Mac® Based Visual Computing Beyond HD when this was posted in 2008, but no longer online.)

 While the older ATI Radeon X1900XT and the GeForce 7300 GT can still be bought in the AppleStore, I'd recommend against it.
 They are outclassed by the newer cards and more expensive to boot.